Robinson David Chirinos González

 - Bats Right, Throws Right

 Robinson Chirinos was signed by scout Hector Ortega for the Chicago Cubs in 2000 and began his pro career the following summer with the AZL Cubs.
 Originally an infielder, he was moved to catcher in 2009.
 Prior to the 2011 season, he was dealt to the Tampa Bay Rays as part of the trade that brought Matt Garza to Chicago and Chris Archer to Tampa.
-Robinson reached the majors with the Rays that summer, making his debut on July 18th after another rookie catcher, Jose Lobaton, had injured his knee the previous day.
+Robinson reached the majors with the Rays that summer, making his debut on July 18th after another rookie catcher, Jose Lobaton, injured his knee the previous day.
 He hit .281 in 18 games, then spent all of 2012 in the minors.
 He was traded to the Texas Rangers just before the start of the 2013 season, returning to the big leagues for 13 games, during which he hit .179.

 Robinson was one of the few bright spots in a tough season for the Rangers in 2014.
 At age 30, he was a major league starter for the first time, winning the job from veterans Geovany Soto and J.P.
-Arencibia and career back-up Chris Gimenez.
-He played 93 games and while his batting average of .239 and OBP of .290 were nothing to write home about, he played solid defense and showed unexpected power, with 15 doubles and 13 homers, ending up with a respectable OPS+ of 97.
-It was a particularly difficult season behind the dish, since the Rangers set a major league record for the number of pitchers used, and as a result he constantly to work with newcomers, many of them taking their first steps in the big leagues.
-He confirmed his position as the team's starter during spring training in 2015, with Carlos Corporan now serving as his back-up.
-He started slowly, with only one hit in his first 13 at-bats, before he broke through with a career-high five RBIs against the Los Angeles Angels of Anaheim on April 14th.
+Arencibia and career backup Chris Gimenez.
+He played 93 games and while his .239/.290/.415 line was not all-world, he played solid defense and showed unexpected power, with 15 doubles and 13 homers, ending up with a respectable OPS+ of 97.
+It was a particularly difficult season behind the dish, since the Rangers set a major league record for number of pitchers used; as a result he constantly worked with newcomers, many of them taking their first steps in the big leagues.
+He confirmed his position as the team's starter during spring training in 2015, with Carlos Corporan now serving as his backup.
+He started slowly, with only 1 hit in his first 13 at-bats, before he broke through with a career-high 5 RBI against the Los Angeles Angels of Anaheim on April 14th.
 He hit a double that fell between outfielders Mike Trout and Matt Joyce for two runs, then added a three-run homer as part of an 8-2 win.
 Battling injuries, he finished with a .232/.325/.438 line and 10 home runs in 73 games, contributing a home run and 3 RBI in the ALDS loss to the Toronto Blue Jays.
 He only played 57 times in 2016, slashing .224/.314/.483, then had a strong 2017, again in limited action (88 games) by hitting .225/.360/.506 with 17 home runs.